 What to do when a tenant leaves belongings behind

 It’s a common problem for tenants to leave belongings behind when their tenancy has ended.
-Unfortunately, there is no way of sugarcoating the fact that, as landlord, it is your responsibility to deal with the problem professionally.
+Unfortunately, there is no way of sugarcoating the fact that, as a landlord, it is your responsibility to deal with the problem professionally.
 It is especially frustrating when new tenants are ready to move into the property.
 But stay calm, follow the correct procedure and act within the law.

 Torts (Interference with Goods) Act 1977

 It is illegal to immediately sell or dispose of the tenant’s goods.
 It was once within the law to do so, but that has not been the case since 1977.
-Taking ‘an eye for an eye’ in this situation will tarnish your reputation if the issue goes to court, so do not sell or dispose of the tenant’s goods without following the procedure described below.
+Taking ‘An eye for an eye’ in this situation will tarnish your reputation if the issue goes to court, so do not sell or dispose of the tenant’s goods without following the procedure described below.

 The Torts (Interference with Goods) Act is not a convenient law for landlords, but it does outline the actions to take that will absolve you of liability if you are to discard or sell the abandoned belongings: